dielduarte/animate-css-styled-components/README.md

 now your animation is a styled-component and you can use this like any other styled-component, passing the all BaseAnimation [props](https://github.com/dielduarte/animate-css-styled-components#props).

-# WIP
- - `animate` component, wrapper for all animations with a only component.